NIPOST to clamp down on unlicensed logistics firms

 Ogunyankin urged the regulatory agencies to clamp down more seriously on unregistered operators who he described as quacks in the industry.

-“This will rebuild customers’ confidence in the licensed companies and reduce the number of headaches including unwholesome undercutting of rates.”
+“This will rebuild customers’ confidence in the licensed companies and reduce a number of the headaches including unwholesome undercutting of rates.”

-The newly licensed operators were taken through the ethical expectations in the course of running their businesses.
+The newly licensed operators were taken through the ethical expectations of them in the course of running their businesses.

 This licensing batch is the first to be held after the new regulations in December 2020 came into effect.